allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 Block 1.
 Squadron Name

-Block 2.
-Al MDSs selected for the squadron selected
+Block 2. all MDSs selected for the squadron selected

 Block 3.
 Julian Date